subor/sdk/docs/topics/bios.md

 ## Flashing the BIOS

-Make sureyou backed up data you need before flash from Windows OS since RuyiOS will be unbootable and you have to restore OS afterwards.
+Make sure you backed up data you need before flash from Windows OS since RuyiOS will be unbootable and you have to restore OS afterwards.

 1. Download the [latest BIOS zip file](https://github.com/subor/sdk/releases)
 1. Extract the zip file and locate `Winflash/` folder
 1. Run `DA22XXXX.exe` to flash BIOS

 ## Installing Ruyi OS